homogulosus/indispendable/README.md

   * quit on exit (no ore 0 process)
   * Mapped to `<leader>T`

 * Redir.
-Redirects command output to a new buffer.
+Redirects command output to a new buffer. (update: this is now a plugin)
   * Vim commands
   * shell commands (!)